 Colonial appearance varies significantly with species.
-Some Pseudomonas species can fluoresce under short wavelength UV light, including the type species P. aeruginosa.
-Pseudomonas species produce colonies are usually large and smooth with flat edges but variants that are rough or mucoid exist (5).
+Pseudomonas species produce colonies that are usually large and smooth with flat edges, but variants that are rough or mucoid exist (5).
 Colonies produced by Burkholderia species vary according to species and medium used.
-For example, B.cepacia complex species produce smooth colonies on blood agar but on MacConkey agar colonies can be punctate (14).
+For example, B. cepacia complex species produce smooth colonies on blood agar but on MacConkey agar colonies can be punctate (14).
 For more detailed descriptions of colony morphology refer to section 8.2, Table 1.

-8.2 Microscopic appearance

-8.2.1 Gram stain
+8.2 Microscopic appearance8.2.1 Gram stain